PRESSURE-COOKING

 Some stove-top pressure cookers do not allow you to tilt the top to release the pressure.
 In this case, you will have to put the entire pot under cold water to reduce the pressure.

 If you cook vegetables, be sure to drink the water in which you cook your vegetables.
 It is quite sweet and contains a lot of minerals.
 You can drink it hot as soon as you remove the vegetables from the pot, or you could save it in the refrigerator for later.
-Drinking it immediately is a little better.
+Drinking it immediately is better.

 To wash the top of a stove-top cooker, remove the rubber sealing ring and on some models remove the small rubber pressure release valve.
 Make sure they are clean and then put them back.
+Check the hole at the center of the top of some cookers to make sure it is clear.

-PRESSURE-COOKING VARIOUS FOODS
+DETAILS ABOUT PRESSURE-COOKING VARIOUS FOODS

-time might depend upon your altitude above sea level.
+Cooking time.
+The following cooking times are approximate.
+The exact cooking time might depend upon your altitude above sea level.

+The pressure cooker works beautifully for vegetables.
 Vegetables require chopping up into chunks.
-Rutabaga, cauliflower leaves, celery and golden beets
+Rutabaga, cauliflower leaves, celery and golden beets require cutting them into very thin slices.
+Here are more details:

 Beets, (golden only).
-Eat just a little two or three times a
+Eat just a thin slicee two or three times a week.
+Slice it very thin.

 Broccolini.
 This is quite delicate.